CrumpLab/cognition/docs/textbook/C5_Associations.md

 ### Natural Science

 There is also lesser known work from Robert Hooke (1635-1703), a natural scientist, that went much further than Hume's "certain principles".
 Robert Hooke, coined the word cell, and was the first person to observe a micro-organism under a microscope.
 In 1705, Hooke's posthumous works were published, and they contained his model of how human memory could operate as a physical system [@hookePosthumousWorksRobert1705].
 The model was not entirely physical, because it allowed some role for "immaterial" forces; and, it was largely forgotten until fairly recently [].
-However, despite not having a major historical impact, Hooke's model was a clear attempt to move toward well-specified mechanistic explanations of cognition ^[we will examine several models of human memory in greater detail in the upcoming chapters on memory].
+However, despite not having a major historical impact, Hooke's model was a clear attempt to move toward well-specified mechanistic explanations of cognition [^c5_associations-1].

+[^c5_associations-1]: we will examine several models of human memory in greater detail in the upcoming chapters on memory

 ### Evolution